pablo-meier/Pablog/frog-sources/posts/2010-06-23-playing-video-games-again.md

     Title: Playing Video Games Again
     Date:2010-06-23T21:35:00
-    Tags: pablolife
+    Tags: pablolife, video games

 A brief summary of my video gaming:

 *  When I was 3, I started on NES games.
 From there on in, I played almost exclusively console games until I was about 14.

 <!-- more -->

 * A friend of mine from high school introduced me to [Warcraft III][1], so I played that a bit.
 I was terrible.
 I more or less stopped playing games, except for Warcraft III, and [Super Smash Bros.
 Melee][2].
 I flirted with the DC area of [the high-level Melee scene, and got murdered][3].

 * In college, I played Warcraft my first year.
 Found the competitive gaming scene, and a great site for [competitive Warcraft.][4]

 * I didn't play for the four years following.

 I mostly mention this because starting a few weeks ago, I started playing again.
 This has partially to do with my [madly brilliant neuroscience friend][5] (now, girlfriend ^\_^), and let me say, I'm glad to be back.

 You see, **video games are the closest thing I have to sports**, at least the role sports are usually cast in, in both participation and viewing.
 I'll contrast with my dad: he can go to bars and talk about why X trade was good for the Nationals, or to discuss Jordan's very brief career with the Wizards.

-I don't know enough about my teams to do this, but I can talk about why I prefer watching [ReMinD][6] over [Moon][7], or why I still play [solo DH][8] against most races.
+I don't know enough about my sports teams to do this, but I can talk about why I prefer watching [ReMinD][6] over [Moon][7], or why I still play [solo DH][8] against most races.
 And while my dad likes to DVR games and watch them before bed, I love loading up a good replay to end the day.

 But also as a player, video games give me something to work on and master.
-This video is a bit long, and is good apart from this specific point, but describes what I'm trying to very well:
+This video is a bit long, and is rewarding to watch apart from this specific point, but describes what I'm trying to very well:

 <iframe width="560" height="315" src="//www.youtube.com/embed/u6XAPnuFjJc" frameborder="0" allowfullscreen></iframe>